The operating system underneath every CAM firm and every self-managed HOA.

 26 weeks.
 Four phases.
 Don’t skip Phase 1.

 The vendor will quote you 60\u201390 days.
-The honest number is six months — and the board-side communication has to start before week one of dual-system operation, not after.
+For a mid-to-large CAM portfolio migration, the honest number is closer to six months — and the board-side communication has to start before week one of dual-system operation, not after.
+(Self-managed HOAs and small firms onboarding their first platform compress this dramatically: PayHOA cites days, FRONTSTEPS quotes ~60-day averages.
+The phased shape still applies; the calendar shrinks.)

 - Lock the implementation team — internal owner, external CSM, executive sponsor.